rgora/k_ISC/README.md

   -d, --debug      print all calculated matrices
   -u, --unweighted calculate constants in dimension-less mass-unweighted
-                   coordinates (by default the mass-weighted coordinates are used)
+                   coordinates (by default the mass-weighted coordinates are used) -a, --aeg        adiabatic energy gap E(S)-E(T) in [au] -s, --soc        spin orbit coupling given as the sum of squares of matrix elements for all three components of T state in [cm^-2]